eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 <a class="toc" name="toc-Subsection-4.1">4.1</a> The crowding problem
 </h2>
 <div class="Unindented">
-The main problem with SNE - mapped points tend to “crowd” together, like in this example: (images of 5 MNIST digits mapped with SNE to 2D and then marked by labels).
+The main problem with SNE - mapped points tend to “crowd” together, like in this example: images of 5 MNIST digits mapped with SNE to 2D and then marked by labels
 </div>
 <div class="Indented">
 <div class="Frameless" style="width: 100%;">